 Anthropologist John Stanton first learns about the Carrolup children’s art in 1976 when he sees two Revel Cooper landscapes framing Ronald and Catherine Berndt’s study door at the University of Western Australia.
 He reads Child Artists of the Australian Bush by Mary Durack Miller and Florence Rutter, and […]

 In 2004, John Stanton’s close Australian friend Professor Howard Morphy is invited to visit Colgate University in Upper New York State by the Director of Colgate’s Picker Gallery.
 The Gallery set aside some Aboriginal artefacts for him to look at.
-When Howard arrives, the Gallery Curator, Diane Baker, mentions that […]
+When Howard arrives, the Gallery Curator, Diane Butler, mentions that […]

 ‘Healing is not just about recovering what we have lost or repairing what has been broken.
 It is about embracing our life force to create a new and vibrant fabric that keeps us grounded and connected, wraps us in warmth and love and gives us the joy of seeing what we have created.’

 Some of you will that I was a neuroscientist for nigh on 25 years, working in the field of the brain neurotransmitter dopamine.
 I was fortunate enough to work with one of the world leaders in neuroscience, the late Nobel Laureate Arvid Carlsson, and to run my own […]

 I’ve just finished reading an excellent book, Lost Connections: Uncovering the Real Causes of Depression – and the Unexpected Solutions by Johann Hari.
 I can strongly recommend the book, which focuses on a ‘radical’ – and very sensible way – of viewing depression and overcoming the problem.
 Depression is […]